zhenglab/FFDBackbone/README.md

 ### Quickly Inference

-Download weights from [here](https://pan.baidu.com/s/1EOgJeE4Gb4TAaxvSkhK4lw) (code: fr6r) and put it into 'checkpoints/Ours/ckpt/'.
+Download weights from [Baidu Cloud(code: fr6r)](https://pan.baidu.com/s/1EOgJeE4Gb4TAaxvSkhK4lw) or [Google Cloud](https://drive.google.com/drive/folders/1jFIpb4TftJiL82h69c3Roqy8uIzGQP4G?usp=sharing)  and put it into 'checkpoints/Ours/ckpt/'.

 Infer a single image: Run the ```python Inference.py``` command and enter the path from the keyboard each time.
 If a folder path is entered, the program will automatically infer all the images under the path.